 - Do not assume the sexual orientation of another person even when that person is in a committed relationship with someone of a different gender/sex.
 Many bisexuals, and even some gay men and lesbians, are in different-gender/sex relationships.
 Also, do not assume that a transgender person is gay or will seek to transition to become heterosexual.

-- Challenge your own conceptions about gender-appropriate roles and behaviors.
-Do not expect people to conform to society's beliefs about "women" and "men."
+- Challenge your own ideas and beliefs about gender-appropriate roles and behaviors.
+Do not expect people to conform to society's beliefs about "women" and "men".

-- Validate people's gender expression.
+- Validate a person's gender expression.
 For example, if a person assigned male at birth identifies as female, refer to that person as "she" and use her chosen name.
 If you are unsure how to refer to a person's gender, simply ask that person.